WARNING: unbalanced footnote start tag short code found.

 Does It Work As A Cancer Treatment?

 Apricot seeds are most commonly sought out for their reputation as a cancer treatment.
 Apricot kernels contain a compound called laetrile.
 Laetrile is composed of a chemical called amygdalin which is commonly known as vitamin B-17.
 In the past, doctors hypothesized that these compounds would help target cancer cells and potentially save lives.
 Modern research remains mixed as some studies show it to be effective while others claim that it has no effect at all.
-In any
+In any case, the drug was never tested or FDA approved.[ref]Drescher, Gregory P. “What’s in an Apricot?: The Seeds of Life and Death.”
+(1995).[/ref]

 That’s because this potentially life-saving compound, laetrile, converts to cyanide in the body.
 Experts theorize that this cyanide only targets and kills cancer cells but the risk of poisoning is still a possibility if you consume too many of these seeds.